 No matter what symptoms you’re experiencing, getting prompt medical attention is one of the best ways to keep your knees in good shape.
 The good news is that both conditions tend to respond well to conservative treatment options.

 You depend on your knees a lot - probably more than you realize.
 Delaying treatment could aggravate your symptoms and develop more serious problems in the future.
-To learn more, contact Orthoillinois and request an appointment with Dr. Van Thiel today.
+Review all the orthopedic conditions treated by Dr. Van Thiel and schedule an appointment to discuss available treatment options within our Rockford and Algonquin offices.